xiaosuo/voipconf/README.md

-# A UI for VoIP configurations
+# An UI for VoIP configurations

 ## Setup